Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

       * Clear Form - The contact us form doesn't clear after the email sends.

       * Wish List - Needs a required field adding as you can add to it with no value.

+      * HTML Validation - Returns an Error for Source code and Alt Text on IMG tag in index.html.
+The source is in the carousel.js file wich is where the carousel and images are running from.
+The Alt text is in there too.

  ## Deployment